 The convergence of all these ciphers suggests that the Wake, because it is about the night, is also necessarily a cosmogony, whose subject is the fluid torrent of creative power out which the world originates every morning and always.
 For in the Wake, creation is not a historical event that happens only once, with a remote big bang in the Garden of Eden, but a “hystorical” event (FW p.
 564 [Gr. hysteros, “womb”]), happening constantly in the “garden of Erin” and other modern nations as people keep on waking up and children keep on spilling into the world.

 “In the name of Annah the Allmaziful, the Everliving, the Bringer of Plurabilities, haloed be her eve, her singtime sung, her rill be run, unhemmed as it is uneven!”
 (FW p.
-104) A video of Bishop presenting his lecture "Child's Play: A Finnegans Wake Primer" is available at the Boston College website.
+104) A video of Bishop presenting his lecture "Child's Play: A Finnegans Wake Primer" at Boston College is available on YouTube.
 He introduces the peculiarities of the Wake and breaks down the Prankquean episode through the lens of his sleeper theory.
 Be forewarned, he reads very fast.
 My friend Gerry Fialka, host of the Venice Finnegans Wake reading group, got to interview Bishop back in 2009 and you can listen to that HERE.
 It's a superb interview with both personal discussion and plenty of heavy topics.
 On iTunes University, you can listen to a whole semester of Bishop's lectures at Berkeley on modern English literature for free.
 Only one lecture covers Joyce but the rest have a boatload of gems.
 Highly recommended.
 In this UC Berkeley newsletter on page 7 you can read a tribute to Bishop who retired in 2010.